reinier/ThePanel/readme.md

 ## Setup

+- Make a copy of `bootstrap/start.default.php` and name it `bootstrap/start.php`

-**Tip:** You can use this Vagrant setup that is specifically created for The Panel: [vagrant-setup-for-thepanel](https://github.com/reinier/vagrant-setup-for-thepanel)
+**Tip:** You can use this Vagrant setup that is specifically created for The Panel: [vagrant-setup-for-thepanel](https://github.com/reinier/vagrant-setup-for-thepanel) — if you are going to use it, make sure to run `composer` from inside the vagrant server.

 ### Composer